-Poetry Connections India/Wales
+Revisiting Poetry Connections India Wales

-Ten poets from India and Wales are taking part in an exchange organized by Literature Across Frontiers and partners to mark the 70th anniversary of independent India.
-The collaborative project has brought them together to explore each other’s home location and create new work.
-Alternating between the hustle and bustle of Indian metropolises and the peace and quiet of Welsh towns and rural locations, the project literally spans the two countries from Thiruvananthapuram in South Kerala to Shillong in the North-East, and from Bangor in North Wales to Swansea on the south coast.
+Poetry Connections India Wales was one of the literary projects selected for the UK India Year of Culture programme on the occasion of 70th anniversary of India’s independence.
+The project brought together poets from both countries in a series of collaborative residencies that made it possible for them to ‘trade places’ by exploring each other’s home location and create new work.
+Alternating between the hustle and bustle of Indian metropolises and the peace and quiet of Welsh towns and rural locations, the project spanned the two countries from Thiruvananthapuram in South Kerala to Shillong in the North-East, and from Bangor in North Wales to Swansea on the south coast.

 Participating writers from India are: